Skip to main content

 If a candidate has received a formal review that has not culminated in a recommendation of promotion, the candidate may, after two or more years have elapsed, request a second review, and this request will be granted.
 (If the first review was unsuccessfully appealed, the two years are measured from the time of the appeal committee’s decision).
 Typically, no more than two full reviews for promotion to full Professor will be undertaken for a candidate.
 Any exception to that cap must be approved in writing by the Dean.
 There is no upper limit to the time a faculty member may serve in the rank of associate professor.”
 It is school policy, however, that if a faculty member is not promoted after ten years in rank, the case should be discussed with the Dean.

-6.4.3 Compiling the dossier for a formal review.
+7.4.3Compiling the dossier for a formal review.
 In most cases, the review is based primarily on post-tenure materials.
 The dossier should include the following:

-• 6.4.3.1.
+• 7.4.3.1.
 Table of contents

-• 6.4.3.2.
+• 7.4.3.2.
 Written assessments of the candidate’s qualifications for promotion from recognized outside experts.
 The candidate is invited to provide:

-• 6.4.3.2.1.
+• 7.4.3.2.1.
 A list of potential referees

-• 6.4.3.2.2.
+• 7.4.3.2.2.

-• An optional, separate list of scholars in the field who, the candidate believes, for either personal or professional reasons, might not write with objectivity and/or impartiality.
+• an optional, separate list of scholars in the field who, the candidate believes, for either personal or professional reasons, might not write with objectivity and/or impartiality.
 The department also constructs a relatively large list of potential referees which should not be discussed with the candidate.
 All three lists constitute a permanent part of the dossier.

-• Letters to external referees requesting an assessment of the candidate should ask for comparisons with scholars in the field at comparable stages in their careers, naming such scholars if particular comparisons would be helpful.
-The dossier must contain at least seven letters from external referees.
+• The dossier must contain at least seven letters from external referees.
 At least five of these letters should be written by referees selected by the department.
 Obtaining written assessments from faculty in other departments at Cornell may be appropriate, but departments should exercise discretion in soliciting opinions from Cornell colleagues because the authors of letters included in the dossier are excluded from service on the candidate’s ad hoc committee.
 The dossier submitted by the department to the Dean should list all external referees invited and their response to the invitation.

 • Before external letters are solicited, the Department Chair should solicit potential external letter writer suggestions from full professorial faculty of the Brooks School.
 Those suggestions should be considered as part of the Departmental process for identifying external letter writers.